DieterR97/Upscalee/README.md

 - Start backend: `cd backend & python app.py`
 - Start frontend: `cd frontend/react-app & npm start`

+### Installation Troubleshooting

+Common issues and solutions:

+1. **CUDA Installation Fails**
+   - Ensure you have a compatible NVIDIA GPU
+   - Try installing CUDA Toolkit manually from NVIDIA website
+   - Verify GPU drivers are up to date

+2. **Package Installation Errors**
+   - You might have to run setup.bat a few times as its process sometimes does stall in the terminal, i.e. you will have to kill the process in the terminal or close the terminal window and run setup.bat again.
+   - Try running: `pip install --upgrade pip`
+   - Install Visual C++ Build Tools if on Windows
+   - Use: `pip install -r requirements.txt --no-cache-dir`

+3. **Application Won't Start**
+   - Check if ports 3000 and 5000 are available
+   - Ensure all prerequisites are installed
+   - Check logs in `logs/` directory

 ## Features and Functionality

 ### 🤖 AI-Powered Upscaling